 Cost of Statue of Liberty Crown tickets

-6. Crown tickets are non-transferrable.
+6. Crown access tickets are non-transferable.

 How to buy Statue of Liberty Crown tickets

 They hold exclusive rights to sell the Statue of Liberty Crown tickets.

-Since Statue of Liberty Crown tickets are in high demand, we recommend the following purchase schedule –
+Since the Statue of Liberty Crown tickets are in high demand, we recommend the following purchase schedule –

 You can buy the Statue of Liberty Crown tickets up to six months ahead of time.

-That’s why there is such a huge demand for last-minute Liberty Crown tickets.
+That’s why there is such a huge demand for last minute Liberty Crown tickets.

 How to get last minute Crown tickets

-Crown Reserve tickets for early time slots are usually sold months in advance.
-Crown tickets for post noon time slots get sold a little slower because of the heat one has to endure while climbing up and the possibility of missing Ellis Island Immigration Museum.
+Crown tickets for post-noon time slots get sold a little slower because of the heat one has to endure while climbing up and the possibility of missing Ellis Island Immigration Museum.

-When Crown tickets booked months in advance gets canceled, the Crown Reserve Ticket becomes available for others.
+When Crown tickets booked months in advance get canceled, the Crown Reserve Ticket becomes available for others.

-Your chances of getting a last-minute Statue of Liberty Crown ticket depends on sheer luck and your overall vigilance.
-You need to keep track of the availability of Crown Tickets in the Statue Cruises website.
+Your chances of getting a last-minute Statue of Liberty Crown ticket depend on sheer luck and vigilance.

-The moment pre-booked Crown Reserve tickets get canceled, they are immediately put back on the website for tourists to buy.
-That is how the last minute Crown tickets become available.
+When pre-booked Crown Reserve tickets get canceled, they are immediately returned to the website for tourists to buy.

 Security for Crown ticket holders

-Because a huge crowd is being subjected to an intense security check, there can be long hours of waiting – especially during the peak seasonal months, weekends and holidays.
-On weekends and holidays, this wait can go up to 90 minutes.
+Because a vast crowd is subjected to an intense security check, there can be long hours of waiting – especially during the peak seasonal months, weekends, and holidays.

-Some items you won’t be allowed to take on the ferry to Liberty Island are weapons, items which can harm others, drones, large suitcases or carry-on luggage etc.
+Some items you won’t be allowed to take on the ferry to Liberty Island are weapons, things that can harm others, drones, large suitcases or carry-on luggage, etc.

-This screening is like the security checks that happen at the airports.
+This screening is like the security checks that happen at airports.

 Climbing Statue of Liberty